waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 This document is a tutorial on how to run the chat2 application in the spam-protected mode using the Waku-RLN-Relay protocol and with dynamic/on-chain group management.
 In the on-chain/dynamic group management, the state of the group members i.e., their identity commitment keys is moderated via a membership smart contract deployed on the Goerli network which is one of the Ethereum testnets.
 Members can be dynamically added to the group and the group size can grow up to 2^20 members.
-This is in contrast to the prior test scenarios in which the rln group was static and the set of members' keys was hardcoded and fixed.
+This  differs from the prior test scenarios in which the RLN group was static and the set of members' keys was hardcoded and fixed.

 ## Prerequisites
-In this tutorial, you will need 1) an account with at least `0.001` ethers on the Goerli testnet and 2) a hosted node on the Goerli testnet.
+To complete this tutorial, you will need 1) an account with at least `0.001` ethers on the Goerli testnet and 2) a hosted node on the Goerli testnet.
-In case you are not familiar with either of these two steps, you may use the following tutorial on the [prerequisites of running on-chain spam-protected chat2](./pre-requisites-of-running-on-chain-spam-protected-chat2.md).
+In case you are not familiar with either of these two steps, you may follow the following tutorial to fulfill the [prerequisites of running on-chain spam-protected chat2](./pre-requisites-of-running-on-chain-spam-protected-chat2.md).
 Note that the required `0.001` ethers correspond to the registration fee, however, you still need to have more funds in your account to cover the cost of the transaction gas fee.